 Recipe Notes

-Note 1: Mirepoix: Use a food processor to quickly chop equal amounts of onion, carrot, and celery or you can buy this mix labeled "mirepoix" (already prepped onion, celery, carrots) at a lot of stores in the produce section or frozen vegetable section of the store.
+Note 1: Use a food processor to quickly chop equal amounts of onion, carrot, and celery, or you can buy this “mirepoix” mix (already prepped onion, celery, carrots) in the produce section or frozen vegetable section of the store.

-Note 2: Cheddar cheese: Use sharp or extra-sharp Cheddar (which indicates a more aged cheese that will deliver a richer and more pungent flavor).
-Grate the cheese fresh; already-grated packaged cheese will give the soup a powdery texture and won't melt as nicely.
-You can use a food processor to quickly grate cheese!
-Gently pack the cheese into measuring cups to get the right amount.
+Note 2: Use sharp or extra-sharp Cheddar (a richer flavor).
+Shred the cheese fresh; pre-shredded packaged cheese will give the soup a powdery texture and won’t melt as nicely.
+You can use a food processor to quickly shred cheese!
+Gently pack cheese into measuring cups to get the right amount.

 Serving: 1serving | Calories: 686kcal | Carbohydrates: 43g | Protein: 35g | Fat: 43g | Saturated Fat: 22g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 14g | Trans Fat: 0.4g | Cholesterol: 150mg | Sodium: 979mg | Potassium: 909mg | Fiber: 6g | Sugar: 12g | Vitamin A: 1467IU | Vitamin C: 45mg | Calcium: 477mg | Iron: 2mg